E-Cigarette Waste: A Growing Environmental Threat

 What are e-cigarettes made of, anyway?

-A typical e-cigarette contains a heating element, a microprocessor and circuitry, battery, and a plastic cartridge filled with "e-juice"; a liquid usually containing nicotine, flavourings and other chemicals.
+A typical e-cigarette contains a heating element, a microprocessor and circuitry, a battery, and a plastic cartridge filled with "e-juice"; a liquid usually containing nicotine, flavourings and other chemicals.
 These cartridges are often single-use and are non-recyclable in municipal facilities.

 While the makeup of these electronic devices is vastly different from the “conventional” cigarettes that we’re used to, they have at least one thing in common: plastic.